Computer Misuse Act

 Motive and benefit were also relevant, as was revenge.
 Other factors to be considered were any financial benefit from the sale of the accessed information, whether the information was passed on to others, and the value of the intellectual property involved.

-Cyber Leads on the IJOCD are able to offer further assistance.
+Cyber Leads in the Serious Economic, Organised Crime and International Directorate are able to offer further assistance.